HanyuMa/simple_etl/README.md

 ```

 6. **Run unit tests**
-Before turning of the Docker services, you can run the unit tests in `simple_etl/tests.py`:
 ```bash
 docker exec -it simple_etl_web_1 python3 manage.py test
 ```
+Before turning off the Docker services, you can run the unit tests in `simple_etl/tests.py`

 # Repository Structure
 * Dockerfile: Defines the Docker image configuration for the application.